 The types of reimbursable expenses include:

 This research award will not reimburse salary for research time or travel to meetings to present research, or university indirect overhead costs.

-Applicants must submit their research award application to the ARARA Awards Committee Chair by January 31st.
+Applicants must submit their research award application to the ARARA Education Committee Chair by January 31st.
 The application should include: